rseng/devstories/_posts/2023-06-01-tyler-burns-part-2.md

 ---
 layout: post
-title: "Be the flame, not the moth"
+title: "Be the Flame, not the Moth"
 author: "@vsoch"
 rse: "@tjburns08"
 excerpt: "The realities and joys of moving to Germany to start a Life Sciences Consulting Company."